Day 1 - Nelson City Activities

 Our vibrant central city contrasts a range of historical attractions with a modern shopping and dining precinct, and offers easy access to the stunning natural landscapes that encircle it.
 After a morning at the Saturday Market, a short stroll along the Maitai River will land you at the base of the Centre of New Zealand.
 Here, only minutes from the city, you’ll discover stunning 360 degree views over Tasman Bay and the Western Ranges.
 Continuing on across the farmland adjacent to the track will take you toward Founders Heritage Park, where you can explore displays of Nelson’s heritage, visit artisans in character buildings, or relax with a cold brew at the on-site beer garden.

-A short drive around the waterfront toward Stoke, home to one of the regions most iconic attractions, will leave you in awe at the artistic splendour of the talented creators behind the wearable art garments on display at the National WOW Museum.
+A short drive around the waterfront toward Stoke, home to one of the regions most iconic attractions, will leave you in awe at the world renowned collection of vintage, veteran and classic cars at the Nelson Classic Car Museum.

 Spend the rest of the afternoon relaxing on the golden sands of Tahunanui Beach, watching as paddleboarders circle Fifeshire Rock, enthusiastic children craft sandcastles on the beach and families cast their lines into the ocean from Rocks Road.
 Then, shortly before sunset, head to one of the waterfront restaurants to dine alfresco as the vibrant purple hues give way to a starry night sky.

 End the evening by retreating to one of the central city hotels, or to a terraced apartment on the Monaco Peninsula.

 Day 2 - Abel Tasman National Park Experience

 As the Abel Tasman is so well serviced with transport options, there are so many ways to enjoy New Zealand’s smallest, yet most popular national park in just a day (although we guarantee you’ll want to spend longer here).